odota/core/_posts/_faq_how-do-you-make-money.md

   "author": "Admin"
 }}}

-YASP is a side project of a group of college students.
-As such, we're not looking to make money off the site.
+This site is run as a side project of a couple of college students.
+As such, it doesn't need to turn a profit and we're not looking to make money from operating it.
+We're also happy to share our knowledge with the community by completely open-sourcing the entire site and stack we run it on.

-Here's how we're able to keep YASP running for free:
+Here's how we're able to keep paying the server bills:
 * Donations.
 We sell <a href='/carry' target="_blank">Cheese</a> to users who want to help support the site.
 * Ads.
-These help subsidize server costs.
+Running these helps subsidize server costs.
 * Efficient design.
-We've separated out YASP into components that we can scale individually.
+The site is separated into components that we can scale individually.
 We end up not paying as much for resources we don't need.
 * Reducing load.
-For example, we only automatically parse the replays of active users, since those are the matches most likely to be looked at.
+We only parse the matches of users who have visited recently, in order to conserve resources for those who actually use the service.
-* Volunteers.
-We don't need to pay employees as all developers are volunteers.
+* Volunteer developers.
+We don't need to pay employees as all developers are volunteers contributing in their free time.

-Anything that's left, we cover out-of-pocket!
+Anything that's left, the core dev team pays out-of-pocket!